flaneurette/Comprehensive-Linux-Server-Hardening-Guide/IPv6.md

 Unless you want to maintain iptables6 (and few ever do it), it is better to **disable ipv6** on your server globally.
 This cuts the attack surface in half.

+For maximum reliability, use a **systemd service** to disable IPv6 on all interfaces at boot.
+This works even on cloud VPS servers that attempt to force IPv6 via RA/DHCPv6.

 Create file: